salt-extensions/saltext-azurerm/README.md

 You could also contribute in other ways:

 * Writing blog posts
-* Posting on social media about how you used Salt+Prometheus to solve your problems, including videos
+* Posting on social media about how you used Salt+Azurerm to solve your problems, including videos
 * Giving talks at conferences
 * Publishing videos